neontribe/untangled/content/_index.md

 ---

-## How would you like to spend your summer experimenting, designing and making things with code?
+### Want to spend your summer experimenting, designing and making things with code?

 <br/>